abhijithaug/Anomaly-Detection-and-Load-Prediction-in-Smart-Grids/README.md

 * **Residuals Histogram:** A histogram of the prediction errors (Actual - Predicted) to verify model bias.
 * **Feature Importance Plot:** A bar chart showing the relative importance of engineered time and external features to the final Random Forest prediction.

+---
+## 🧠 Insights

+- 🌲 **RandomForestRegressor** shows strong generalization with high R² and low error across all datasets.
+- 📉 **DecisionTreeRegressor** overfits the training data (perfect R²) but performs poorly on validation and test sets.
+- 🧠 **MLPRegressor** maintains consistent performance across datasets, indicating good generalization.
+- ⚠️ **KNN** struggles with generalization, showing high error and low R², especially on validation and test sets.

+  ---

 ## 5. Deployment / Future Work
 - Integration into real-time data streams (e.g., Kafka).
 - Hyperparameter tuning of Random Forest.